sony/esstra/doc/case-study/debian.md

   lrwxrwxrwx root/root         0 2024-02-02 00:52 ./usr/share/doc/unzip/changelog.gz -> History.600.gz
   ```

-Due to the modifications made so far to the `debian/rules`, the metadata embedded by the ESSTRA
+Due to the modifications made so far to the `debian/rules`, the metadata embedded by ESSTRA
 Core has been removed from the ELF files included in the binary package.
 So, this binary package is essentially identical to the original **unzip** binary package as shown
 in Section [Debian Package Types](#debian-package-types).